SSJ Early Career Researcher Award

 Applications must include the following:

-2) a copy of the nominee’s most recent curriculum vitae
+- A copy of the nominee’s most recent curriculum vitae.

 A member of NASSS may only nominate one individual for this Award per year.
 Self-nominations shall not be accepted.

-The award winner will receive a $1,000 (USD) scholarship to be used for registration and travel to the NASSS annual meeting in November 2025.
+The award winner will receive a $1,500 (USD) scholarship to be used for registration and travel to the NASSS annual meetings in November 2026.

 Applications should be sent to: [email protected]